larsiusprime/boardgames/dragon_pants/README.md

  Use when: you are bitten by another dragon, or targeted by the "tongue" card
  Effect:
    Nothing bad happens to you, *and*
-   (bitten): the other dragon is sent back to their Den tile instead of you, and must discard a card (their choice).
+   (bitten): the other dragon is sent back to their Den tile instead of you, does not get to take anything from you, and must discard a card (their choice).
    (tongue'd): the other dragon must discard a card (their choice), and does not get to take anything from you.

 4. Amulet (Protect Curse)